 Read labels and choose palm oil free taco shells.
 You should be able to find them.

 Watch for the brand that advertises their taco shells are “Made With 3 Ingredients.”
-Usually, that is a good thing as the less ingredients usually means less palm oil.
-However, in this case, the taco shells include palm oil.
+Usually, that is a good thing as the less ingredients usually means less chance of palm oil.
+However, in this case, one of the three ingredients IS palm oil.

 - Red Star Active Dry All Natural Yeast: 3 pack